buu342/N64-NetLib/README.md

 Of course, I share no responsibility for the use of unofficial Client Apps.

 One minor flaw currently present in the server code is that there is no ban system in place, so there is currently no way to ignore clients who keep unecessarily pinging the server.
 This is a minor thing (considering how niche of a project this is) and I intend to fix it in the future.

+### Credits

+* The Java servers use [WaifUPnP](https://github.com/adolfintel/WaifUPnP) for UPnP
+* Huge thanks to Zandronum developers (Specifically robikz and Kaminsky) for answering some questions I had about their implementation
+* Also extending my thanks over to BigBass, networkfusion, s4sy, and Magstriker for helping me test this over the internet
+* Command_tab for squatting the domains used for the master server + samples